-A cornerstone of Opera Volunteers International’s mission is to encourage volunteers in the all aspects of opera support.
+A cornerstone of Opera Volunteers International’s mission is to encourage volunteers in all aspects of opera support.
 The purpose of Opera Volunteer International’s Matching Grants program is to encourage the expansion and development of programs that recruit, develop, and train volunteers for service in their communities and for participation in all phases of opera company support.
-Application guidelines follow the listing of recent recipients.
+Click here to find grant guidelines and application materials.

 2020 Grant Recipients

 Against the Grain Theatre is in the process of diversifying our donor base and in turn, our audiences.
 Part of our growth strategy is determining how best to alter the traditional trajectory of audience member to volunteer or donor.
 Instead, our growth strategy is to target volunteers and donors who typically do not think to attend opera or support Indie arts organizations.
 Our theory is that once we get individuals to volunteer for one of our productions, we can then maintain that relationship to get them to volunteer again, suggest to their friends to buy tickets and attend and, as they become more invested in our activities, make donations in addition to their time.
 All this goes to our mandate: introduce new audiences to outside-the-box opera experiences.

 We will build awareness of volunteer organizations through various local boards but also by working with our web developers to create a volunteer hub on our website, with an online form for potential volunteers to express their interest.
 We will use paid advertising on our social media to target and reach interested candidates.
 This website update will provide us with a platform to collect and maintain volunteer data, offering details provided to conduct proper screening.
 All volunteer data will then be migrated into a new arm of our patron management software.
 The OVI award will be specifically targeted at growing our volunteer base.